HowardMobileAppDev-Tracker/ToDo-Tracker/README.md

 - Create To-Do Screen
   - User can create a new To-Do item.
-	- User can add a reminder to a To-Do item.
   - User can enable notification for a To-Do item.

 ### 3. Navigation